eya-harbaoui/eya-harbaoui/README.md

 # 💫 About Me:
 Hello!
-I'm Eya Harbaoui, a Computer Science Engineer with a deep passion for Artificial Intelligence 🤖 and Web Development 💻.
+I'm Eya Harbaoui, a Software engineer with a deep passion for Artificial Intelligence 🤖 and Web Development 💻.
 I’m actively seeking new challenges and opportunities to grow 🚀.

 ## 🌐 Socials: